programminghistorian/ph-submissions/lessons/using-javascript-to-create-maps.md

 * Explain the process of parsing, cleaning and formatting data for maps.
 * Explore the analytical possibilities of mapping correspondence.

 Note: This lesson requires using the command line (or Command Prompt).
-If you have never used a command line interface before, you might want to read [this getting started guide](http://dosprompt.info/) for the basics.
+If you have never used a command line interface before, you might want to read other Programming Historian lessons on [the command line]({{site.baseurl}}/lessons/intro-to-bash) or [PowerShell]({{site.baseurl}}/lessons/intro-to-powershell), depending on your operating system.
 You can use the built-in command line tool in your operating system for all of the tasks in this lesson.

 ## Set Up
 Before you begin, download or clone the files from our [repository on Github.](https://github.com/ttavenner/correspondence-map) Do not change the folder structure when saving the files to your computer.